Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question turns your interviewer into a storyteller and also highlights a bit of the “why” they joined and what made that decision the right one for them, which could be interesting or helpful for you to know.

-## What are the company senior leaders like?
-What do they care about and talk about most?
+## What Are the Company Senior Leaders Like?
+What Do They Care about and Talk about Most?

 ### Who to Ask:
 Direct Report